-This Meditation Group offers guidance and some instruction in primary meditation practices which include: Physical form (postures, sitting position etc.) Walking meditation, Mindfulness of breathing, Silent illumination (Shikantaza), Koans.
+This Meditation Group offers guidance and some instruction in primary meditation practices which include: Posture, sitting position etc, Walking meditation, Mindfulness of breathing, Silent illumination (Shikantaza), Koans.

 Practice off the seat, at home, work, or in the community.
 The more we practice being in this present moment, the easier it becomes, and the more Peace and Joy will arise, quite naturally; we are then better able to help ourselves and others in the world.
-Find ‘Islands of Practice’: eg: waiting in queue at bank.. can focus on the breath or be fully present with just standing.
+Find ‘Islands of Practice’: eg: waiting in queue at the supermarket – do some breath awareness or be fully present with ‘just’ standing.
 When washing the dishes . .
 Just this scrubbing the plate clean. . .
 Drinking tea – just the taste of tea.
 Putting a peg on line.
 Etc. etc. There are many opportunities for practice during the day and when we notice and take them (practice), we are enriched.
-Simple opportunities to return to what is here and who we are.
+Many simple opportunities to return to what is here and who we are.

 Breath counting.
 The meditation here is keyed to our breathing.
 Counting the breaths assists in settling the mind, aids concentration and focuses our attention to the present moment.
 Breathing in, focus your attention directly on the breath in the body and whilst staying focused exhale with the count of “one”.
 Continue counting each breath until ten and then return again to the count of one; you can count the ‘in’ breath and the ‘out’ breath, or just the out breath.
 Thoughts will arise in the mind but you don’t need to follow them or try to suppress them.
 When you lose the count or realize you’re lost, simply return to “one”, without judgement or dwelling on the fact that you have lost focus; simply return with full attention and awareness to the breath count.